ikawrakow/ik_llama.cpp/github-data/pull_requests/489 - Adding top-n-sigma sampler.md

 👤 **Ph0rk0z** commented on **2025-06-03** at **11:33:23**

 Yep, DRY is good.
 XTC threshold is usually .1 and below to get anything meaningful out of it.
 Not sure how that compares here.
 Super interesting how this one is going to compare to the one I stole from mainline.

 ---

+👤 **saood06** commented during a code review on `examples/main/README.md` on **2025-06-03** at **12:22:28**

+"conrolled" -> controlled

+This isn't really accurate, as the lowest "top choice" is retained.
+As it is written it makes it seem like it removes all tokens with probability greater than the threshold.

+Also I think the conditions for it to be turned off should be consistent instead of having the probability one in the beginning and the threshold one at the bottom

+---